Westland Sea King: India

-In 1982, India signed a contract to purchase several Mk42B Sea Kings, an upgraded variant to perform dual-purpose: anti-shipping and anti-submarine missions, following a competition for the order against the Aérospatiale Super Puma.
+In 1982, India signed a contract to purchase several Mk42B Sea Kings, an upgraded variant to perform dual-purpose: anti-surface and anti-submarine missions, following a competition for the order against the Aérospatiale Super Puma.
 These helicopters would operate from the Godavari-class frigates as well as replace the existing Sea Kings.
 A team of Indian engineers was sent to Britain to help develop the Mk42B's avionics, especially the onboard software.
 Changes from the older Sea Kings included a brand new avionics suite, the use of composite materials throughout the fuselage and in the rotor blades, as well as the integration of the Sea Eagle missile, which had been procured from Britain in 1983.
 Between 1988 and 1992, a total of 20 Mk42B Sea Kings were delivered to the Indian Navy.

 Six Sea Kings with troop-carrying capacity, designated Mk42C, were also procured in 1987.
 Although the Indian Navy considered the AEW Sea King, expected to be designated as Mk42D, it was judged to be too expensive, consequently, in 2003, the Russian Kamov Ka-31 was procured instead.
 The indigenous HAL Dhruv was the intended replacement for the Sea King in the ASW role, however, in 2000, it was deemed unsuited, as the Indian Navy were dissatisfied with the design's folding blade mechanism and by the Dhruv's maintenance record.